rrumale/machine-learning-live-labs/oml4r-temp-rajeev/oml4r-workshop/oml4r-workshop.md

 Exploratory Data Analysis includes the process of visualizing data for a better understanding of the data and for developing insight.

-Since a number of data visualization functions require a data.frame object, let us first pull the ore.frame object into a data.frame object first and also create an ordered frame.
+Since a number of standard data visualization functions require a data.frame object, let us first convert the ore.frame object into a data.frame object and also create an ordered frame.

 ```
 <copy>